fixbasse/restaurants-booking-nextjs-mui/README.md

 This project is using nextJS with tailwindCSS, MUI and json-server

+-Changes
+1. restaurants_sample -> db.json
-at db.json file, isBooked was add for identified a booked restaurant.
+2. At db.json file, isBooked was add to identified a booked restaurant.

 To start a peoject
 npm install